Christian Walker Player Props: Diamondbacks vs. Nationals

 Christian Walker At The Plate

-- Among the qualifying hitters, he ranks 87th in batting average, while his on-base percentage ranks 106th and he is 40th in slugging.
+- Among the qualifying batters in baseball, he ranks 92nd in batting average, 105th in on-base percentage, and 50th in slugging.

-- Walker is batting .353 with one homer during his last outings and is on a four-game hitting streak.
+- Walker has reached base via a hit in 33 games this year (of 57 played), and had multiple hits in 16 of those games.

-- Walker has an RBI in 23 of 56 games this season, with multiple RBI in eight of them.
-He has also driven home three or more of his team's runs in three contests.
+- Walker has had at least one RBI in 40.4% of his games this season (23 of 57), with two or more RBI eight times (14.0%).
+He has also been responsible for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.